Talking through BMI centiles with parents

 d) None of the above

-6. If a child who is obese continues to grow in height but their weight remains stable, which of the following is true?
+6. If a child living with obesity continues to grow in height but their weight remains stable, what will happen to their BMI?

 a) Their BMI will increase over time, but their BMI centile will remain stable